R2Northstar/VerifiedMods/README.md

 ## How to submit a mod for verification

-Before starting to submit your mod for verification, please ensure that it is a valid candidate to mod verification!
-Only mods required by a server to be client-side can be verified.

-*Good examples:*
-* Maps;
-* Gamemodes.

-*Bad examples:*
-* Skins (only required client-side);
-* Audio overrides;
-* UI changes;
-* Custom skyboxes.

 ##### Note before you start

 To avoid preventing users connecting to your server requiring a mod that's not been verified yet, we recommand you to update your mod following these steps (let's consider that your server requires a mod with version v0.1.0):